 Stefon Diggs, Patriots wide receiver, denies charges of strangulation, assault and battery in Dedham, Massachusetts

-Stefon Diggs, a star wide receiver with the New England Patriots, is facing criminal charges after an incident in Massachusetts earlier this month.
+Stefon Diggs, a star wide receiver with the New England Patriots, is facing criminal charges after an incident with a personal chef in Dedham, Massachusetts earlier this month.

-According to paperwork from Dedham District Court released Tuesday, Diggs is charged with felony strangulation or suffocation and misdemeanor assault and battery.
+According to paperwork from Dedham District Court released Tuesday, Diggs is charged with felony strangulation or suffocation and misdemeanor assault and battery stemming from an incident on December 2.

-The charges stem from an incident that happened on December 2 in Dedham.
-No additional details are currently available.

-A motion hearing was held in the case on Tuesday.
-Diggs' attorneys are seeking to impound paperwork, which would keep it sealed from the public.
-WBZ-TV legal analyst Jennifer Roman said she would be surprised if that happens.
+Diggs has denied the allegations through the Patriots and his own attorney.

 The Patriots told WBZ-TV in a statement that they're "aware of the accusations" regarding Diggs.